Acuy123-off/find-luigi/README.md

 # find-luigi

-basically, this is just our project for the assignment our teacher gave us
+Basically, this is just our project for an assignment given by our teacher.